dickhardt/openid-provider-commands/openid-provider-commands-1_0-00.md

 In enterprise environments, where organizations centrally manage workforce access, OPs handle essential account operations across various stages of the lifecycle.
 These operations include activating, maintaining, suspending, reactivating, archiving, restoring, and deleting accounts to maintain security and compliance.

-OpenID Provider Commands enable OPs to manage these account lifecycle stages directly with RPs, extending the functionality of OIDC to cover the full spectrum of account management needs.
+OpenID Provider Commands enable OPs to manage these account lifecycle stages directly with RPs, building upon the existing OP / RP relationship to cover the full spectrum of account management needs.

 > Author NOTE
 >